UniversalDependencies/docs/_bor/feat/Class.md

 ### <a name="NS">`NS`</a>: NS

 `NS`(non-specific) allows a non-possessed item to be used in a possessive construction.
+The noun _o_ 'property, possession' is used.

 #### Example